Ranjithdss15/MyProfile/README.md

 <img src="https://cdn.freebiesupply.com/logos/large/2x/nodejs-icon-logo-png-transparent.png" width="15px"> I am self taught NodeJs Developer
 ⚛️ I'm currently learning ReactJS
 💻 I love exploring new tech stack
-💬 Ask me anything about the technologies, I am happy to help!
+💬 Ask me anything about the technologies, we can brainstrom and I am happy to help!
+🙋‍♂️ I love to make friends so if you want to say hi, I'll be happy to meet you more!

 ## Languages and Tools:
 ![AWS](https://img.shields.io/badge/-AWS-000?&logo=Amazon-AWS&logoColor=FF9900)